holeckova/holeckova/README.md

 - 👋 Hi, I’m @holeckova
-- 👀 I’m interested in Product Management in the Information Technology industry.
+- 👀 I’m interested in Product Management in the Technology industry.
 - 🌱 I’m currently learning Swift & Xcode iOS App Development.
 - 💞️ I’m looking to collaborate on app development.
 - 📫 How to reach me: holecko at sas dot upenn dot edu